 meaning "fortune, luck, chance".
 This was possibly a nickname for a gambler.

 Occupational name for a scissor maker, derived from Old French forcetier

 FOSTER (3) English

-Occupational name for a woodworker, derived from Old French fustrier
+Occupational name for a maker of saddle trees, derived from Old French fustier

 FOSTER (4) English